 The Pay-As-You-Earn repayment plan was enacted by the Health Care and Education Reconciliation Act of 2010, with an effective date of July 1, 2014.
 President Obama used his regulatory authority to make the pay-as-you-earn repayment plan available to some borrowers starting on December 21, 2012 by transforming a version of income-contingent repayment into pay-as-you-earn repayment.

 Pay-As-You-Earn (PAYE) repayment is one of several repayment plans for federal student loans where the monthly loan payments are capped based on a percentage of the borrower’s discretionary income, with remaining debt forgiven after a specified number of years in repayment.
-The other repayment plans are Income-Contingent Repayment (ICR), Income-Based Repayment (IBR) and Alternative Repayment.
+The other repayment plans are Revised Pay-As-You-Earn Repayment (REPAYE), Income-Contingent Repayment (ICR), Income-Based Repayment (IBR) and Alternative Repayment.
 Income-Sensitive Repayment (ISR) bases the monthly payments on a percentage of the borrower’s gross monthly income, as opposed to discretionary income.
 These repayment plans make the debt more affordable for a borrower whose debt is out of sync with his or her income.

 PAYE = 10% (AGI - 150% x Poverty Line) / 12